smucclaw/documentation/docs/returning-understand-L4.rst

 keywords in Programming
 ~~~~~~~~~~~~~~~~~~~~~~~

-**In Law**

-Keywords, like "condition" or "warrant", are not explicitly made clear in a contract, although you can find legal definitions of keywords in a dictionary.

-**In Programming**

-An keyword is normally made clear through different typography.
+A keyword is normally made clear through different typography.

 Some programming languages differentiate keywords from other terms through colour highlighting.